 If you could create the perfect quarterback specimen in a lab, it wouldn't be a bad idea to pour some of that coveted Manning DNA in the beaker.
 Mix in bits and pieces from the abilities of Lamar Jackson, Patrick Mahomes and Tom Brady and you've got yourself a Hall-of-Fame franchise signal caller.

 Those are the sky-high expectations for the next star in the Manning lineage: Arch Manning.
-The son of the third manning brother, Cooper Manning, Arch is a freshman at Isidore Newman High School in New Orleans in 2019, which is the same Louisiana high school all of Archie’s sons played at.
+The son of Cooper Manning, the third manning brother, Arch began his career in 2019 as a freshman at Isidore Newman School in New Orleans, which is the same Louisiana high school all of Archie's sons played at.

-Arch doesn’t have any stars next to his name, at least not yet.
-But Ole Miss, where Archie and Eli both played and Cooper committed to play, has already taken notice.
+Arch is a five-star recruit, so it's no surprise that every major program is in on him.
+Ole Miss, where Archie and Eli both played and Cooper committed to play, has already taken notice.
 So has the University of Tennessee, where uncle Peyton starred at before a storied career with the Indianapolis Colts and Denver Broncos.

-According to Rivals, LSU is also in the mix right now as well.
-Those three schools have the best chance at nabbing the quarterback with a bright future ahead of him.
+According to Rivals, the LSU Tigers are also in the mix right now as well.
+Head coach Ed Orgeron even paid him a visit in January 2020.
+Those three schools could have the best chance at nabbing the quarterback with a bright future ahead of him that includes plenty of scholarship offers.

-By the time he’s a junior or senior, he could have the likes of SEC powerhouses Alabama and Georgia, as well as other top college football programs, bidding for the phenom’s services.
+By the time he's a junior or senior, he could have other top college football programs like Clemson and Ohio State bidding for the phenom's services.

-Archie has told reporters that his grandson isn’t talking to colleges or media yet, as he’s still just a freshman.
-There’s no doubt that schools are chomping at the bit to see how he the 6-foot, 160-pound quarterback progresses on the football field every Friday night.
+Archie told reporters after his grandson's freshman year that he wasn't talking to colleges or media yet, but that's since changed considering the Orgeron visit and Saban video call.
+There's no doubt that schools are champing at the bit to see how the 6-foot-3, 190-pound quarterback progresses on the football field every Friday night.

 In his very first game at the varsity level, he threw for 234 yards and three touchdowns passes on 24-of-34 passing with one interception in a 41-15 win against Lusher.